wallaby-rails/wallaby-rails/docs/route.md

 ### Engine Helper

-If Wallaby is mounted without `:as` option, by default, Rails will generate an engine helper called `wallaby_engine`, so that resourcesful path helper methods can be accessed via this engine helper:
+If Wallaby is used as an admin interface and mounted without `:as` option, by default, Rails will generate an engine helper called `wallaby_engine`, so that resourcesful path helper methods can be accessed via this engine helper:

 ```ruby
 wallaby_engine.resources_path('order::items') # => /admin/order::items